psecio/websecio/_posts/2013/01/2013-01-11__Googles-Two-Factor-Auth-Online-Offline.md

 #### An Overview

-Where the other two services that I've talked about before now are remote solutions that include a bit of user management to go along with the two-factor verification, the Google Authentticator project is a bit more "base level".
+Where the other two services that I've talked about before now are remote solutions that include a bit of user management to go along with the two-factor verification, the Google Authenticator project is a bit more "base level".
 The Authenticator only really cares about one thing - the initialization key that's configured in your application.
 There's no user-specific functionality, it's all just about code generation and validation.